lidofinance/lido-dao/docs/protocol-levers.md

   * Permission required: `SET_STAKING_PROVIDER_LIMIT_ROLE`

 Node Operators act as validators on the Beacon chain for the benefit of the protocol.
-Each staking provider submits no more than `_stakingLimit` signing keys that will be used later by the pool for registering the corresponding ETH 2.0 validators.
+Each node operator submits no more than `_stakingLimit` signing keys that will be used later by the pool for registering the corresponding ETH 2.0 validators.
 As oracle committee reports rewards on the ETH 2.0 side, the fee is taken on these rewards, and part of that fee is sent to node operators’ reward addresses (`_rewardAddress`).

-### Deactivating a staking provider
+### Deactivating a node operator

 * Mutator: `setNodeOperatorActive(uint256 _id, bool _active)`
   * Permission required: `SET_STAKING_PROVIDER_ACTIVE_ROLE`